Welcome to the Roton Quantum Model - a rotational resonance framework

 Black holes and spacetime curvature read↗

-Block holes might be objects that re-opening bi-temporal causality to galactical scales.
-The sever causal accessibility while preserving global consistency.
+Block holes might be objects that re-open bi-temporal causality to galactic scales.
+They serve causal accessibility while preserving global consistency.
 A black hole does not transport information forward in time, but enforces consistency across time.
 This makes it a natural anchor point for backward-compatible resonance structures.
 In this sense, Galaxies do not fall into black holes because they are attracted.
 They remain because incompatible futures quietly cancel themselves out.
 A black hole does not amplify nor return resonances.

 It silences time, until only globally consistent modes remain.
 In bi-temporal causality, the universe does not correct itself.
 It simply refuses to realize inconsistent histories.